 - 1 tablespoon Mexican oregano

 - 2 teaspoon ancho chile powder

 - 1 yellow or white onion, sliced into thick rings

 - 2 bay leaves

-- 1 tbsp rich-tasting lard see Recipe Note #1
+- 1 tablespoon rich-tasting lard, see Recipe Note #1

 - Frying the pork in lard is an optional step that creates a caramelized bark on the outside of the meat and intensifies the porky flavor.
 You can skip this step altogether, or set the meat under a broiler until it browns up.
 Then proceed with the remaining steps.

 - Make sure not to overcrowd the skillet: it may be necessary to fry the meat in small batches to get the caramelization you're after.

 - I like to serve the pork as part of a taco bar, with warm tortillas, charred green onions, sliced jalapenos, rice, cheese, and condiments.

 |Salsa Verde Pork: an incredibly easy meal for busy weekdays.
 The meal belongs to the Saucy Two-Step category of the F-OF playbook because the salsa verde used in the dish (recipe here) is made on the weekend to be snacked on and used in meals during the busy workweek.